oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/tac/tac.md

 ## Task 2: Start a user transaction

-1. Connect as the newly created user and start a transaction:
+1. Using `sqlplus`, connect as the newly created user and start a transaction:

   ```
   <copy>
-connect tacuser/WElcome123##@mypdb_rw
+sqlplus tacuser/WElcome123##@mypdb_rw
   </copy>
   ```